AlexSzeto/card-kit/README.md

 ## Known Bugs

 * cursor card not updating after adding/deleting cards at the top of a stack it is pointed at
+* when a card is sent to the top of a stack, it does not respect the facing of the top card
+* stack top card z-level may be incorrect

 ## Planned Features for 1.0 Release

 * custom card move speed (global and per-container)
 * warp speed card movement (no animation)
+* card select event without specifying type

 #### Metadata (used for search, rendering)